Oxeltech

 Calculating πT,

-As shown in Figure 9, the πT for capacitor goes from 0.41 to 16 based on the actual capacitor temperature (Θ2).
+As shown in Figure 9, the πT for the capacitor goes from 0.41 to 16 based on the actual capacitor temperature (Θ2).
 Considering an actual temperature of 60 °C, the πT is 2.2.

 Please note that in the formulae, temperature values are always used in Kelvin, so don’t forget to convert your operating temperatures respectively!